Testing for differential abundance in compositional counts data, with application to microbiome studies: Additional simulation results

 \subsection{Cases with no compositionality}

 We wish to asses the potential loss of power by using a method that adjusts for compositionality, when adjustment for compositionality is in fact unnecessary for valid inference.
-Taxon counts are considered as an independent sample from a negative binomial distribution where the mean is $\mu$ and the variance is given by $\mu + \frac{\mu^2}{5}$.
+Taxon counts are considered as an independent sample from a negative binomial distribution where the mean is $\mu$ and the variance is given by $\mu + \mu^2/5$.

-Simulated data for group $X$ consisted of $m=1000$ taxa sampled as independent negative binomial variables, with $50$ highly abundant taxa with a mean of $200$, $150$ medium abundance taxa with a mean of $20$ and $800$ taxa with low abundance having a mean of $1$.
-For simulating group $Y$, 10 taxa with high abundance, 10 taxa with medium abundance, and 30 taxa with low abundance were selected as differentially abundant.
+Simulated data for samples with trait values of $\textbf{Y}=0$ consisted of $m=1000$ taxa sampled as independent negative binomial variables, with $50$ highly abundant taxa with a mean of $200$, $150$ medium abundance taxa with a mean of $20$ and $800$ taxa with low abundance having a mean of $1$.
+For simulating samples with a trait values of $\textbf{Y}=1$, 10 taxa with high abundance, 10 taxa with medium abundance, and 30 taxa with low abundance were selected as differentially abundant.
 Out of each abundance group (means of 1,20,200), of the differentially abundant taxa half had their means reduced by 75\% and half had their means increased by 75\%.
 Therefore the distribution of non differentially abundant taxa is the same in the two groups.
-Sample size was $n_X=n_Y \in \{15,20,25,30\}$.
+Sample size was $n_0=n_1 \in \{15,20,25,30\}$, with $n_0$ and $n_1$ denoting the number of samples in group.

-Table \ref{table:SIM_NOCOMP_FDR} describes the estimated FDR for W-COMP and competitors across the different methods.
-W-CSS,W-TSS ANCOM and W-COMP control the FDR at the required rate.
-For W-CSS and W-TSS this result is expected since all non differentially abundant taxa have maintained their marginal distributions across study groups.
-HG does not provide FDR control due to overdispersion in the data.
+In terms of FDR, all methods except HG controlled the FDR at the required rate.
+This result is expected since all non differentially abundant taxa have maintained their marginal distributions across study groups.
+For HG, due to overdispersion in the data, the average FDR was $0.68$ or above for all settings considered.
+Hence, HG was removed from power comparisons.

-Table \ref{table:SIM_NOCOMP_TP} describes the average number of differentially abundant taxa discovered by setting.
-W-CSS and W-TSS discover the highest number of differentially abundant taxa.
-ANCOM and W-COMP have a comparable number of discoveries across all sample sizes considered.
-The difference in power between W-CSS and W-TSS to ANCOM and W-COMP results mainly from W-CSS and W-TSS having better power to detect differentially abundant taxa of low abundance.
+Table \ref{table:SIM_NOCOMP_TP} describes the estimated power of the different methods.
+W-CSS discovers the highest number of differentially abundant taxa, followed by DACOMP-ratio.
+ANCOM and ALDEx2-t have a comparable number of discoveries across all sample sizes considered.
+DACOMP has higher power compared to both ANCOM and ALDEx2-t, and lower power than DACOMP-ratio.
+The difference in power between W-CSS and DACOMP-ratio to other competitors results mainly from detecting differentially abundant taxa with low counts.